compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## Why isn't the government more up to date?

 They have a huge surface area, with many authorities, none of which have final say in many cases.
 Communication in such a huge organization takes a lot of overhead and propagation time.
 Best practices change over time.
-There are a lot of regulations, many of which are hard to understand and adhere to, some of which are out of date.
+There are a lot of regulations, many of which are hard to understand and adhere to, and some of which are out of date.
 Offering a service to the government, even from inside the government, is difficult.
 [18F (that's an address) Digital Services Delivery](https://18f.gsa.gov/) is doing great at this.

 ## What is a data breach and why do they happen?